 Feasibility Study

 The City of Homer and the USACE signed a Federal Cost Share Agreement (FCSA) to advance a Homer Harbor Expansion Study.
 The cost share agreement is a contractual arrangement between the City and USACE to help share costs and resources.
-The 3-year feasibility study, led by the USACE, will help determine whether it is technically feasible and financially viable to expand the harbor.
+The 5-year feasibility study, led by USACE, will help determine whether it is technically feasible and financially viable to expand the harbor.

 The study involves developing and analyzing design alternatives, evaluating economic and environmental impacts, and encouraging community input to address benefits, risks, and concerns.